pragmatizt/Blockchain-Challenge/README.md

 # Hash Tables and Blockchain

-A deeper understanding of Hash Tables, and creation of Blockchain from the ground up (ending with blockchain's ability to mine coins).
+Creation of Blockchain from the ground up (ending with blockchain's ability to mine coins).